 When Lottie (Laura Maitland) and her partner Ryan (Linc Hasler) arrive at a picturesque cottage for their holiday, the first disappointment hits when they discover an enormous cliff nearby.
-With their expectations beginning to erode, Lottie and Ryan’s perfect vacation is further destroyed when they receive a phone call: their friend Anne and her partner can’t make it due to a sudden hospital visit.
+With their expectations beginning to erode, Lottie and Ryan’s perfect vacation is further destroyed when they receive a phone call from their friend Anne and her partner who can no longer make it due to a sudden hospital visit.

 The drama takes an unexpected turn when Clara (Michala Banas), Lottie’s long-time single and closest friend, arrives and admits she’s been having an ongoing affair with Anne.
 Lottie’s shock and surprise are further compounded when Anne (Ally Fowler) unpredictably shows up and confesses she’s just had an abortion despite her partner’s disapproval.